jckuri/Control_and_Trajectory_Tracking/README.md

 **Screenshot after successfully installing and running the default code without behavior**<br/>
 ![Screenshot after successfully installing and running the default code](/images/screenshot_01.png)

 If this window does not appear and errors appear instead, it means that some **Installation Steps** or some **Installation Prerequisites** were skipped.
 Please, read the instructions carefully.
 Perhaps the instructions in the **Installation Prerequisites** are not comprehensive and there are some missing libraries.
-If so, google about "how to install <the missing libraries>" in the error messages.<br/>
+If so, google about how to install the missing libraries in the error messages.<br/>

 # answers.txt